View the previous Technology Summit here.

 24 September 2015, London

-The RE.WORK Future Technology Summit takes on a new format with not one but three tracks of breakthrough science & technology.
+The RE.WORK Future Technology Summit takes on a new format with not one but multiple tracks of breakthrough science & technology.
 The event will showcase entrepreneurship, science and technology within Energy, Healthcare, Robotics, Deep Learning & AI and Cities and the potential to tackle some of the world’s greatest challenges.